Cost of electricity by source: Operations and maintenance (O&M) costs

-Short term fluctuations in fuel prices can have significant effects on the cost of energy generation in natural gas and oil fired power plants and to a lesser extent for coal fired power plants.
+Short-term fluctuations in fuel prices can have significant effects on the cost of energy generation in natural gas and oil fired power plants and to a lesser extent for coal fired power plants.
 As renewable energies need no fuel, their costs are independent of world markets for fuels once built.
-Coal-fired power plants are often supplied with locally or at least domestically available coal - this is especially true for lignite whose low grade and high moisture content make transporting it over long distances uneconomical - and are thus less subject to the influence of world markets.
-If there is a carbon tax or other forms of CO2-pricing, this can have a significant impact on the economic viability of fossil fueled power plants.
-Due to the ease of stockpiling uranium and the rarity of refueling (most Pressurized Water Reactors will change about a quarter to a third of their fuel loading every one and a half to two years), short term fluctuations in world uranium prices are a risk absorbed by fuel suppliers, not power plant operators.
+Coal-fired power plants are often supplied with locally or at least domestically available coal – this is especially true for lignite whose low grade and high moisture content make transporting it over long distances uneconomical – and are thus less subject to the influence of world markets.
+If there is a carbon tax or other forms of CO2-pricing, this can have a significant impact on the economic viability of fossil fuelled power plants.
+Due to the ease of stockpiling uranium and the rarity of refuelling (most Pressurized Water Reactors will change about a quarter to a third of their fuel loading every one and a half to two years), short term fluctuations in world uranium prices are a risk absorbed by fuel suppliers, not power plant operators.
 However, long-term trends in uranium price can have an effect of a few tenths of a cent to a cent or two per kilowatt-hour on the final price of nuclear energy.

-The biggest factor in the operating costs of both nuclear and renewable are local wages - in most cases those need to be paid regardless of whether the plant is operating at full capacity or putting out only a fraction of its nameplate capacity and thus those plants are usually run to as high a fraction of their capacity as the market (negative prices) and weather (avoiding overheating rivers with cooling water, availability of sun or wind...) allow.
+The biggest factor in the operating costs of both nuclear and renewable are local wages – in most cases those need to be paid regardless of whether the plant is operating at full capacity or putting out only a fraction of its nameplate capacity and thus those plants are usually run to as high a fraction of their capacity as the market (negative prices) and weather (avoiding overheating rivers with cooling water, availability of sun or wind...) allow.

 However, in France the nuclear power plants which provide some 70% of electricity demand are run load following to stabilize the grid.
 As a lot of home heating in France is supplied via electric means (heat pumps and resistive heating), there is a notable seasonality to nuclear energy generation in France with planned outages usually scheduled for the lower demand summer period, which also coincides with school holidays in France.

 In Germany some two decades old and older wind turbines were shut down after no longer receiving renewable energy subsidies due to a reported market-rate electricity price of some €0.03 per kWh not covering marginal costs or only covering them as long as no major maintenance was needed.
 By contrast after being fully depreciated, Germany's (then remaining) nuclear power plants were described in media reports throughout the 2010s and into the early 2020s as highly profitable for their operators even without direct government subsidy.

-Market Matching Costs
+Market matching costs

 Many scholars, such as Paul Joskow, have described limits to the "levelized cost of electricity" metric for comparing new generating sources.
 In particular, LCOE ignores time effects associated with matching production to demand.
 This happens at two levels: